 Kerry Sawyer (NOAA, SIT Chair Team) noted the new GEO Work Programme will have substantial changes that will need to be integrated with the CEOS Work Plan.

-Christine Bognar (NASA) suggested presenting clearly to Plenary a timeline of what needs to be done so Principals can understand where they could contribute.
+Christine Bognar (NASA) suggested preparing for the Plenary a list and timeline of what needs to be done for Principals to see what functions and deliverables are affected by the CEO vacancy and to consider how their agency might contribute.
 Kerry noted there was a suggestion to do a ‘life without the CEO’ presentation highlighting what will not happen.

 Mark Dowell (COM) noted that more effort could be spent developing a narrative around the role of the CEO.
 The role is an opportunity to be engaged in CEOS in a very deep way.
 Steven Hosford noted that this role would likely be attractive within any given agency.